 CISD will prepare all students for graduation and post-secondary success by providing access to a high-quality curriculum that is TEKS-aligned, relevant, and delivered consistently using resources that engage students and challenge them in their learning at appropriate levels.

-Performance Objective 2: Increase the percent of 3rd grade students that score meets grade level or above on STAAR Math from 46% to 52%.
+Performance Objective 2: Increase the percentage of 3rd and 4th grade students that achieve the Meets level or above on the 2024 STAAR Reading Assessment from 61% to 64%.